Ensono/amido.github.io/docs/testing/testing_overview.md

 Contract testing ensures that the interactions between services are working as expected.
 Ensono Stacks uses [Pact](https://docs.pact.io/) for consumer-driven contract testing.
 For further information please refer to the [API Contract Testing with Pact](./contract_testing_pact.md) documentation.

 ### ServiceBus Testing
-Ensono Stacks .NET includes functional and unit tests for ServiceBus operations to ensure correct handling of topics, queues, and messages.
-Key components include:
+Ensono Stacks .NET includes comprehensive functional and unit tests for ServiceBus operations to ensure the correct handling of topics, queues, and messages.
+Tests coverage include

-- ServiceBusDriver.cs: Tests for adding messages, checking topic existence, reading, and clearing messages.
-- FakeSBClient.cs: Mocks ServiceBus client behaviors for unit testing.
+ - Adding messages to the queue
+ - Checking the existence of topics
+ - Reading messages from the queue
+ - Clearing messages from the queue

+Details of available tests can be found in the [Functions and Worker Services](../workloads/azure/backend/netcore/architecture/project_structure/functions_and_worker_netcore.md) documentation.

 ### CosmosDB Testing
 Ensono Stacks .NET includes unit and integration tests for CosmosDB operations to ensure correct data handling and repository functionality.
-Key components include:
+These include:

-- CosmosDbMenuRepositoryTests.cs: Unit tests for CosmosDbMenuRepository, verifying implementation of IMenuRepository, and testing GetByIdAsync, SaveAsync, and DeleteAsync methods using a fake IDocumentStorage.
+ - Unit tests for verifying the repository implementation and its functionality using a mock repository.

-- CosmosDbDocumentStorageQueriesIntegrationTests.cs: Integration tests for CosmosDbDocumentStorage, validating communication with CosmosDB, data encoding/decoding, and various search operations, including tests for single/multiple fields, ordering, partition keys, and SQL queries.
+ - Integration tests for CosmosDB Document Storage, validating communication with CosmosDB, data encoding/decoding, and various search operations, including tests for single/multiple fields, ordering, partition keys, and SQL queries.

+ The tests come under Infrastructure tests in the Ensono Stacks solution.
+For more details please refer to the [CQRS Rest Api Solution Structure](../workloads/azure/backend/netcore/architecture/project_structure/cqrs_netcore.md) documentation.

 ## Getting Started